-SRTR– The Scientific Registry of Transplant Recipients ABSTRACT (205/200 words)
+SRTR– The Scientific Registry of Transplant Recipients ABSTRACT (199/200 words)

-Purpose: Hospitalization may be a sentinel event signaling risk for adverse outcomes including end stage renal disease and mortality.
-To identify high-risk donors after nephrectomy, we assessed the demographic and health characteristics associated with all-cause hospitalization in this population.

-Methods: In this multicenter retrospective cohort study of LKDs, patient-reported causes for hospitalization were categorized using the ICD-10 classifications.
-Kaplan-Meier and Cox regression model were used to evaluate cumulative incidence of, and characteristics associated with hospitalization.
-Results: In this multicenter retrospective cohort study of 2251 LKDs who underwent donor nephrectomy from 05/1968-12/2019, the most frequently reported cause of hospitalization was any surgery or procedure (57%).
-The cumulative incidence of hospitalization was 5%, 34%, 50%, and 61% at one-, ten-, fifteen-, and twenty-years post-donation respectively.
-Age at donation (aHR 1.011.131.27, p=0.04) and female sex (aHR 1.071.391.80, p=0.01) were statistically significantly associated with hospitalization.
-In a parsimonious model, post-donation diabetes or hypertension (aHR 1.221.521.88, p<0.01)

-Conclusion: Older age at donation and female sex were associated with hospitalization, which is important to counsel.
-Since diabetes and hypertension are the leading causes of ESRD, was also statistically significantly associated with hospitalization. and post donation comorbidities were associated with hospitalization in our parsimonious model, follow-upsurveillance and follow-up vigilance should be emphasized.
+Hospitalization may be a sentinel event signaling risk for adverse outcomes including end stage renal disease and mortality among live kidney donors (LKDs).
+However, only two years of follow-up are mandated for LKDs preventing long term risk characterization in this population.
+To address this, we used a XX-year multicenter retrospective cohort study of LKDs with xxx years of follow up to identify factors associated with patient-reported all-cause hospitalization.
+Patient factors were captured from self-report and the SRTR.
+From among an entire cohort of xxxx, 2251 LKDs that donated between 05/1968-12/2019 responded to the survey.
+Overall, x (x%) reported any hospitalization a median (interquartile range) of xx (x-x) years post-nephrectomy with surgery/procedure as the most common cause (57%).
+The cumulative incidence of hospitalization was 5%, 34%, 50%, and 61% at 1 ,10, 15, and 20-years post-donation.
+In a parsimonious model, age at donation (aHR 1.011.131.27, p=0.04), female sex (aHR 1.071.391.80, p=0.01), and post-donation diabetes/hypertension (aHR 1.221.521.88, p<0.01) were associated with hospitalization.
+While self-reported, the frequency of hospitalization among LKDs beyond 2-years post-nephrectomy suggests longer follow-up may be warranted for this population.
+Furthermore, surveillance and follow-up should be emphasized in populations at higher risk of developing diabetes and hypertension after nephrectomy.

 INTRODUCTION